-The General Plan "Definitions" chapter describes "work force" under the "Affordable housing" definition as middle- and upper-middle income households earning up to 200 percent of AMI.
+The General Plan "Definitions" chapter describes "work force" under the "Affordable housing" definition for "for sale units" as middle- and upper-middle income households earning up to 200 percent of AMI.

 The City's adopted Affordable Housing Policies and Procedures Manual (March 2021) provides additional details on qualifications for affordable housing.